 Wearing Mili was popular from the Northern Qi to the Tang dynasty.
 Not only was it an important part of the Chinese imperial court's dress system, but traditional rituals also contributed to the institutionalization of the Mili.

-With the consolidation of Wu Zetian's political status and the improvement of women's self-consciousness, wearing the “full-body barrier” Mili obviously could not meet the aesthetic requirements of women, at this the Mili is no longer popular with women.
+With the consolidation of Wu Zetian's political status and the improvement of women's self-consciousness, wearing the “full-body barrier” Mili obviously could not meet the aesthetic requirements of women, at this time the Mili is no longer popular with women.

 In the meantime, women followed suit, wearing Weimao, which gradually became a trend that was not limited by the ban.
 Weimao was generally popular, and Mili declined due to the laxity of the decree, so much so that it was abolished soon after.

-The removal of Mili from the Tang ritual system can reflect the increased status of women in the Tang dynasty during this period.
+The removal of Mili from the Tang ritual system can reflect the increased social status of women in the Tang dynasty during this period.
 In the mid to late Tang dynasty, confident women were no longer strictly confined to their inner chambers, they began to remove the Mili.

 restored version of Weimao